Attock Oil Company: History

-Although the company was established by British entrepreneurs and investors control was purchased by Saudi entrepreneur investor Gaith Pharaon in the 1970s.
-Pharaon's offspring still the company and the spinoffs and purchased subsidiaries.
+Although the company was established by British entrepreneurs, control was purchased by Saudi investor Ghaith Pharaon in the 1970s.
+Pharaon's family still own the company.

-In 2004, the company invested US$400 million in Pakistan.
+In 2004, Attock invested US$400 million in Pakistan.
 It included: petroleum pipeline from Machike, Lahore to Taru Jabba, Peshawar, and a 150 MW power plant in Rawalpindi District.

 Subsidiaries

 The Attock Oil Company consists of the following companies: